saintdannyyy/csemail-mern/README.md

-# CSEMail
+# Emmisor

-CSEMail is an email marketing platform with a React/TypeScript frontend and Node.js/Express backend, using Supabase for authentication and database management.
+Emmisor is an email marketing platform with a React/TypeScript frontend and Node.js/Express backend, using Supabase for authentication and database management.

 ## Project Structure

 ```
-CSEMail/
+Emmisor/
 ├── backend/
 │   └── server/
 │       ├── index.js